 How to Exit Recovery Mode

 Exiting recovery mode is quite easy.
 WordPress provides a couple of links for you to exit.
-First is by clicking the red exit recovery mode button in the wp-admin panel’s top bar.
-Second, is by clicking the link next to the error message in the dashboard.
+The first is by clicking the red exit recovery mode button in the wp-admin panel’s top bar.
+The second is by clicking the link next to the error message in the dashboard.

 It’s important to note that you should be sure you’ve corrected any issues before exiting recovery mode.
 If you do so without fixing the problem, your site will continue to display error messages, making your site inaccessible to visitors.